neondatabase/website/content/docs/reference/cli-projects.md

 └─────────────────────────┴───────────┴───────────────┴──────────────────────┘
 ```

-Apply the IP allowlist to the primary branch only:
+Apply the IP allowlist to the default branch only:

 ```bash
 neonctl projects update withered-dream-91802149 --ip-only-primary